There are three types of warranties in the industry:

 3. Manufacturer’s Labor & Material Warranty

 Almost all manufacturers provide a material warranty on their products.
 This warranty is in writing and will be on a standard form that features the manufacturer’s name.
-For instance, common asphalt shingle warranties are 25-year, 30-year or 50-year.
-Most siding warranties are limited lifetime (which means as long as you own your home or building), and commercial roofing products, which are typically for 20 years.
-Typically, these warranties are a pro-rated material-cost-only warranty.
-This means that if the product would fail on its own without an “Act of God” (hail, wind, flood, etc.), the manufacturer would pay a pro-rated amount.
-The pro-rated amount would be the percentage of life that the product under warranty did not perform.
+For instance, common asphalt shingle warranties are 25-year, 30-year, or 50-year.
+Most siding warranties are limited lifetime (which means as long as you own your home or building), and commercial roofing products are typically for 20 years.
+Typically, these warranties are prorated material-cost-only warranties.
+This means that the manufacturer would pay a prorated amount if the product failed without an “Act of God” (hail, wind, flood, etc.).
+The prorated amount would be the percentage of life that the product under warranty did not perform.
 For instance, if a 30-year asphalt shingle lost all of its granules in the 15th year after installation, the manufacturer would pay 50 percent of the cost of the materials because the shingle only lasted one-half of its life.
-If a shingle lasts 80 percent of its life under warranty, the manufacturer would pay 20 percent of the material cost.
+On the other hand, if a shingle lasts 80 percent of its life under warranty, the manufacturer will pay 20 percent of the material cost.
 These warranties are available for any product that you buy.
 As a customer of Weathercraft, you are covered even if you don’t have a copy of the warranty.
-We keep records of all of products that were used on your home or building.
+We keep records of all products used in your home or building.

-A manufacturer’s labor and material warranty was developed mainly in the commercial roofing industry as a response to the poor performance history of flat roof products prior to the 1980s.
+A manufacturer’s labor and material warranty was developed mainly in the commercial roofing industry in response to the poor performance history of flat roof products prior to the 1980s.
 Because consumers had little or no confidence in commercial roofing companies installing detail-oriented flat roofs, manufacturers stepped in to “partner” with reputable contractors to provide a manufacturer’s labor and material warranty.
 The manufacturers backed their products AND the installers of their products 100 percent.
-This means that if the roofing contractor went out of business, the manufacturer would find another roofing contractor to warranty the roof and would pay that contractor directly.
-So, if your commercial roof leaked from an installation error in the 18th year of a 20-year labor and material warranty, the customer was still 100 percent covered and the manufacturer would find and pay a certified roofing contractor to fix your roof.
-This type of warranty always requires a manufacturer’s representative to personally inspect the roof after installation.
-This revolutionized the flat roof industry and Weathercraft recommends this high standard warranty on all commercial flat roofs.
-Beware of unscrupulous contractors who claim that their manufacturer’s material-only warranty is the same as a manufacturer’s material AND labor warranty.
-There are also a few manufacturers who provide a false material and labor warranty, which in the fine print states that they are not liable for anything.
-A Weathercraft customer will always receive a personalized written manufacturer’s labor and material warranty, stating the type of roof, name of owner, contractor’s name, on the manufacturer’s letterhead for EVERY roof job performed.
+This means that if the roofing contractor went out of business, the manufacturer would find another roofing contractor to warranty the roof and pay that contractor directly.
+So, if your commercial roof leaked from an installation error in the 18th year of a 20-year labor and material warranty, the customer was still 100 percent covered.
+The manufacturer would find and pay a certified roofing contractor to fix your roof.
+This type of warranty always requires a manufacturer’s representative to inspect the roof after installation personally.
+This revolutionized the flat roof industry, and Weathercraft recommends this high-standard warranty on all commercial flat roofs.
+Beware of unscrupulous contractors who claim their manufacturer’s material-only warranty is the same as a manufacturer’s material and labor warranty.
+A few manufacturers also provide a false material and labor warranty, which in the fine print states that they are not liable for anything.
+A Weathercraft customer will always receive a personalized written manufacturer’s labor and material warranty, stating the type of roof, owner's name, and contractor’s name, on the manufacturer’s letterhead for EVERY roof job performed.